madisonksharp/beast-startup/notes.md

 JavaScript type and construct

 - Declaring variables
-  ○ Variables aare declared using either let or const § Let x = 1;
+  - Variables aare declared using either let or const
+  - Let x = 1;
-  □ Allows you to change value
+  - Allows you to change value
-  § Const y = 2;
+    - Const y = 2;
-  □ Const will cause an error if you attempt to change it ○ Avoid using var
+  - Const will cause an error if you attempt to change it
+    - Avoid using var
 - Type
   ○ Javascript doesn’t enforce the declaration of a variable before use § Null
-  □ Type of variable that has not been assigned a value § Undefined
-  □ Not been defined
+  □ Type of variable that has not been assigned a value § Undefined: Not been defined
-  § Boolean
-  □ True or false
+  § Boolean: True or false
-  § Number
-  □ 64 bit signed number
+  § Number: 64 bit signed number
-  § BigInt
-  □ Number of arbitrary magnitude
+  - BigInt: Number of arbitrary magnitude
-  § String
-  □ Textual sequence of characters
+  - String: Textual sequence of characters
-  § Symbol
-  □ Unique value
+  - Symbol: Unique value
-  § Object
-  □ Collection of properties represented by name value pairs ® {a:3, b:'fish'}
+  - Object: Collection of properties represented by name value pairs
-  § Function
-  □ Object that has the ability to be called
+  - Function: Object that has the ability to be called :
-  ® Function a(){}
-  § Date
-  □ Calendar dates and times
+  - Date: Calendar dates and times: new Date('1995-12-17')
-  ® new Date('1995-12-17')
-  § Array
-  □ An ordered sequence of any type
+  - Array: An ordered sequence of any type
-  ® [3, 'fish']
-  § Map
-  □ Collection of key value pairs that support efficient lookups ® New Map()
+  - Map: Collection of key value pairs that support efficient lookups
-  § JSON
+    - New Map()
-  □ A lightweight data-interchange format used to share informationa ccross programs
+  - JSON: A lightweight data-interchange format used to share informationa ccross programs
 - Common operators

-  ○ + (add)
+  - +(add)
-  ○ Subtract -
+  - Subtract -
-  ○ Multiply \*
+  - Multiply \*
-  ○ Divide /
+  - Divide /
-  ○ === equality
+  - === equality

 - Type conversions
-  ○ Strict equality === is preferred
+  - Strict equality === is preferred
 - Conditionals
-  ○ If, else and if else
+  - If, else and if else
-  ○ Ternary operator
+  - Ternary operator
-  § A === 1 ?
+    - A === 1 ?
 Console.log(1) : console.log('not 1');
-  ○ Boolean operations in expression
+  - Boolean operations in expression
-  § && (and)
+    - && (and)
-  § || (or)
+    - || (or)
-  § ! (not)
+    - ! (not)
-  □ Example
+  - Example
-  ® If (true && (!false || true)){
+    If (true && (!false || true)){
     }
 - Loops
-  ○ For
+  - For
-  § For (let i=0, i<2; i++){
+    - For (let i=0, i<2; i++){
       Console.log(i);
-  ○ Do while
+  - Do while
-  ○ For in
+  - For in
-  ○ For of
+  - For of
-  ○ While
+  - While
-  ○ Switch
+  - Switch
-  ○ Break and continue
+  - Break and continue

-JavaScript String
+# JavaScript String

 - Strings are specified by putting letters with ' , ", or `

 - Unicode support
-  ○ JavaScript supports unicode by defining a string
+  - JavaScript supports unicode by defining a string
 - String functions
-  ○ Length
+  - Length
-  ○ indexOf()
+  - indexOf()
-  ○ Split()
+  - Split()
-  ○ startsWith()
+  - startsWith()
-  ○ endsWith()
+  - endsWith()
-  ○ toLowerCase()
+  - toLowerCase()

-  Functions
+# Functions

 - In JS functions are first class objects
-  ○ That means they can be assigned a name, passed as a parameter, returned as a result, and referenced from an object or array like any other variable
+  That means they can be assigned a name, passed as a parameter, returned as a result, and referenced from an object or array like any other variable
 - Basic syntax
-  ○ Function nameoffunction (){
+  - Function nameoffunction (){
     }
 - Function parameters
-  ○ When a function is called the caller may choose parameters § If parameter is not provided then value is undefined
+  - When a function is called the caller may choose parameters
+    - If parameter is not provided then value is undefined

-JavaScript Arrow Function
+# JavaScript Arrow Function

 - To make the code more compact, the arrow syntax was created.
-  ○ Arrow replaces the need for the function keyword with the symbols => after the parameter declaration ○ This is a function that takes no parameters and always returns 3 § () => 3;
+  - Arrow replaces the need for the function keyword with the symbols => after the parameter declaration
+  - This is a function that takes no parameters and always returns 3 § () => 3;
 - Return values
-  ○ Arrow functions have special rules for the return keyword
+  - Arrow functions have special rules for the return keyword

+# JSON (JavaScript Object Notation)

+- contains an object

+# JavaScript Object and classes

+- objects can be creater with the new operator